 Laboratory work, project work and seminars are compulsory.
-The course director assesses if and, in that case, how absence can be compensated.
-Before the student has participated in all compulsory parts or compensated absence in accordance with the course director's instructions, the student's results for respective part will not be registered in LADOK.
+The course director decides if and how absence from compulsory components can be compensated.
+The component is not registered in LADOK unless the student has passed the compulsory component or compensated according to the course director's directions.